-Just be aware the sites will take a chunk of the profit you make from each sale, which can be as much as 10%.
+Just be aware that sites like these will take a chunk of the profit you make from each sale, which can potentially be as much as 10%.

 You can also try offering a freebie to entice a new customer in.
-Give them a free eBook in return for their email address and if they're impressed, they'll be likely to buy more products off you in future.
+Give them a free chapter of your eBook in return for their email address and, if they're impressed, they'll be likely to buy more products from you in future.

-These are just three of main ways you can make money from your social media and blogging, but be creative and think outside the box, there are loads of ways of doing it!
+These are just three of the main ways you can make money from your social media and blogging, but be creative and think outside the box – there are loads of ways of doing it.

 When expanding your Insta-empire, make sure your online brand is as strong as possible.